Application guidelines for TIA Postdoc call

 - The application can be reviewed and revised within 24 hours after submission to FRIF, even after the deadline.
 If you want to complement or make changes to the application or its attachments after that, please contact FRIF without delay.
 The additional information will be taken into account if timetable permits.

-- The projects will start between 1 Sep 2024 and 31 Jan 2025.
+- The projects will start between 1 Oct 2025 and 1 Apr 2026.

-- If a postdoc researcher has not been identified during the application stage, actions to hire a postdoc researcher must be initiated promptly after the grant of funding, with the aim that the project can start by no later than January 31, 2025.
+- If a postdoc researcher has not been identified during the application stage, actions to hire a postdoc researcher must be initiated promptly after the grant of funding, with the aim that the project can start by no later than April 1st 2026.

+NB!
 We recommend that you prepare your application in good time to ensure that the necessary documents are ready and that a letter of commitment by the academic partner has been signed.

 The project plan